Northern State Parkway: Wheatley Hills opposition

-In June 1925, Smith wrote a letter that was sent to Henry Earle, a resident of Wheatley Hills that he disagreed with.
+In June 1925, Smith corresponded with Henry Earle, a resident of Wheatley Hills with whom there were parkway-related disputes.
 Smith responded to the letter and submitted it to the New York Times that detailed that he was happy to hear that some of the objectors in the region were beginning to lighten their view on the Northern State Parkway.
 Smith outlined that he supported the designs made by the LISPC and engineers.
 Smith mentioned he did not know who recently stated that the Wheatley Hills residents were going to be taught a "lesson" by the state and mentioned that no one had done so.
 Smith continued to show his support for the looped parkway system developed for Long Island and that having only one parkway (the Middle Island Parkway) would not be advantageous towards the goal.
 Earle mentioned in his letter than one cannot see the Atlantic Ocean and the Long Island Sound could not be seen from the proposed alignment and Smith responded that the Manetto Hills would go to High Hill, where magnificent views of the water could be seen.

-Earle also argued the fact that the new parkway would destroy property values through the Wheatley Hills region.
-Evidence was supportive to Smith that the project would, in fact, raise property values through the region.
-Smith also took a case with the parkway crossing through 'uninteresting farmland" that would be destroyed.
-If the land does not exist according to Earle, Smith question what there was that would be destroyed.
-The final argument made was about the idea of Smith being selfish in the design of the parkway, which was rebuffed by claiming that the new parkway had help from many residents through Nassau County and that the number of people opposing were blowing it out of proportion.
+Earle also argued that the new parkway would destroy property values throughout Wheatley Hills – despite evidence supporting Smith's claims to the contrary.
+Smith also took a case with the parkway crossing through 'uninteresting farmland" that would be destroyed: if the land does not exist according to Earle, Smith questioned what would be destroyed.
+The final argument pertained to whether Smith was selfish in the parkway's design – a claim which had been refuted by arguing that the new parkway had help from many Nassau County residents, and that those opposed to the parkway were overreacting.
 Smith completed the letter that he would forward the info to the LISPC that some residents were ready to cooperate.